Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation

+\item \textit{Image registration} \citep{zitova2003image} involves spatially aligning images acquired by different sensors, at different times, from different viewpoints to a common anatomical space.
+Inter-patient registration aims to standardize images across subjects, whereas intra-patient registration aids in the alignment of imaging modalities (e.g., T1 and T2) within the same subject.
+The accuracy of inter-subject glioma registration with linear and non-linear transformations was studied in \citep{visser2020accurate}.
+They demonstrated that a linear transformation is sufficient to register the MRI images to an anatomical reference space and to capture the distribution of tumor locations within a patient group.

+\item \textit{Skull stripping} \citep{kalavathi2016methods} is the process of brain tissue extraction from extra-meningeal tissues such as the skull, muscles, or fat and aims at classifying voxels as brain or non-brain.
+The most common approach for skull stripping in early studies is the use of tools such as the brain extraction tool (BET) \citep{smith2002fast}.
+Nevertheless, early methods such as BET were designed for non-pathologically affected brains, and it has been observed that they do not work appropriately in brain tumor scans.
+Skull stripping methods have now been designed and developed that specifically focus on brain tumor scans \citep{thakur2019skull}.

+\item Intensity inhomogeneity, also known as the \textit{bias field} \citep{belaroussi2006intensity}, is an undesirable artifact that degrades segmentation performance leading to quantitative and qualitative misinterpretations.
+Intensity non-uniformity can be characterized by the intensity variation of the same tissue across the MR image.
+To eliminate the spatial inhomogeneities, several methods have been proposed \citep{belaroussi2006intensity, song2017review}, and N4 bias field correction \citep{tustison2010n4itk} is one of the widely applied methods.
+However, prior literature also suggests that bias field correction yields inferior results when applied as a pre-processing step as it obliterated the T2-FLAIR signal \citep{bakas2017advancing}. \end{itemize}

-While Segmentation involves separating the image into regions based on homogeneity, classification assigns each voxel to a particular tissue class.
-For instance, in the case of non-diagnostic neuroimaging classification of brain anatomical structure, tissue classes are gray matter (GM), white matter (WM), and cerebrospinal fluid (CSF).
-The tasks of segmentation and classification are interconnected on the grounds that segmentation indicates a classification, and a classifier indirectly segments the image.
-Current clinical practice in oncology is typically dependent upon manually traced segmentation which is time-consuming and subject to inter-observer variability \citep{warfield2008validation} that leads to inconsistent segmentation and poor reproducibility \citep{hong2012heterogeneity}.
+The current clinical practice in oncology is typically dependent on manually traced segmentation which is time-consuming and subject to inter-observer variability leading to inconsistent segmentation and poor reproducibility.